-The complaints policy and procedure provided clear instructions for patients and staff to follow.
+The complaints policy and procedure provided instructions for patients and staff to follow.
 Patients and/or their representatives were made aware of how to make a complaint by way of the patient's guide and information on display in the practice.
+A discussion took place with the practice manager regarding the patient pathway for making a complaint.
+On review of the policy it was noted that, if a complaint related to a clinical issue, the treating dentist investigated the complaint and provided the patient with the response.
+In keeping with best practice guidance, the nominated complaints manager must co-ordinate the investigation and complaints outcomes that are issued to patients.

-Arrangements were in place to record any complaint received in a complaints register and retain all relevant records including details of any investigation undertaken, all communication with complainants, the outcome of the complaint and the complainant's level of satisfaction.
+In accordance with best practice guidance, arrangements must be in place to record any complaint received in a complaints register and retain all relevant records including details of any investigation undertaken, all communication with complainants, the outcome of the complaint and the complainant's level of satisfaction.